Could Be Useful In A Pub Quiz

 by Lorraine Evans - 13:35 on 09 April 2018

 I will be honest with you, I am not a big fan of the so-called ‘Bucket List’ phenomena that has crept up in the past few years.
-Although I do get rather vicarious thrills reading the lists of others.
-Yes I know, I know, I’m a hypocrite.
+Although I do get a rather vicarious thrill reading the lists of others.
+Yes I know, I’m a hypocrite.
 But if I did have a list, which I don’t, the archaeological site of Jarlshof would certainly be in my Top 10.
-For those unfamiliar with Jarlshof it is a multi-period settlement site situated on a small remote promontory on the Scottish Island of Shetland.
+For those unfamiliar with Jarlshof it is a remarkable multi-period settlement site situated on a small remote promontory, located in the south mainland of Shetland.
 In constant use from the Neolithic onwards, archaeological discoveries so far include oval-shaped Bronze Age houses, an Iron Age broch and associated wheelhouses, Norse long houses, a medieval farmstead, and a Laird’s house dating from the 1500s.
+Rather an eclectic selection.

 Overhead image of Jarlshof

-Its traditional name is Sumburgh, a derivative from old Norse, the epithet Jarlshof, meaning 'Lairds House,' was later given to the site by the Scottish novelist Sir Walter Scott when referring to a fictional house in his book 'The Pirate.'
-It is Scott's popular designation that has endured throughout the ongoing years.
+The sites traditional name is Sumburgh, a derivative from old Norse, the epithet Jarlshof, meaning 'Lairds House,' was first designated by Scottish novelist Sir Walter Scott, when referring to a fictional house in his book 'The Pirate.'
+It is Scott's popular title that has endured throughout the ongoing years.

 Sir Walter Scott